elastic/kibana/x-pack/plugins/security_solution/public/common/components/guided_onboarding_tour/README.md

      <img width="1332" alt="1" src="https://user-images.githubusercontent.com/6935300/197848717-47c1959d-5dd5-4d72-a81d-786987000360.png">

    The component for this anchor is `RenderCellValue` which returns `DefaultCellRenderer`.
-We wrap  `DefaultCellRenderer` with `GuidedOnboardingTourStep`, passing `step={AlertsCasesTourSteps.pointToAlertName}  stepId={SecurityStepId.alertsCases}` to indicate the step.
+We wrap  `DefaultCellRenderer` with `GuidedOnboardingTourStep`, passing `step={AlertsCasesTourSteps.pointToAlertName}  tourId={SecurityStepId.alertsCases}` to indicate the step.
 Since there are many other iterations of this component on the page, we also need to pass the `isTourAnchor` property to determine which of these components should be the anchor.
 In the code, this looks something like:

       ```
       export const RenderCellValue = (props) => {